 For any EPCRA section 313 chemical whose identity is claimed as trade secret, you must submit to EPA two versions of the substantiation form as prescribed in 40 CFR Part 350, published July 29, 1988, in the Federal Register (53 FR 28772) as well as two versions of the EPCRA section 313 report.
-One set of reports, the "unsanitized" version, should provide the actual identity of the EPCRA section 313 chemical.
-The other set of reports, i.e., the "sanitized" version, should provide only a generic identity of the EPCRA section 313 chemical.
+The current substantiation form is available on the TRI Website at <www.epa.gov/tri/report/index.htm#forms>.
+One set of reports, the "unsanitized" version, must provide the actual identity of the EPCRA section 313 chemical.
+The other set of reports, i.e., the "sanitized" version, must provide a generic class or category for the chemical that is structurally descriptive of the EPCRA section 313 chemical.
 If EPA deems the trade secret substantiation form valid, only the sanitized set of forms will be made available to the public.